logv/snorkel/README.md

 ### goals

 * write an easy to deploy UI for browsing data kept in sybil
-* make it easy to extend and write new views: the client should feel empowered
+* make it easy to extend and write new views
 * make an app that is easy to white label (and self host inside organizations)
 * re-use as much work from original snorkel while keeping the implementation clean (ish)
 * minimize external dependencies: use sqlite for data store, flask for web, etc